tari/taricorp.net/content/posts/2024/web1999/index.md

 and consequently needs to choose a window and an element of that window to move to and interact with.

+As it turns out, it's much easier as a software author to assume an intelligent user than it is to automate behavior that looks intelligent.
+On the upside however, automating everything means none of the interaction actually needs to work, and shortcuts can be taken there.

 ### Cursor behavior

 {{< figure src="testwindow.png" alt="A blank window titled 'Large Test window'" caption="The Large Test Window illustrates the important UI elements." >}}